Dottie Hunter

-Dorothy "Dottie" Hunter (January 28, 1916 – August 17, 2005) was a Canadian first basewoman who played in the All-American Girls Professional Baseball League during the 1943 season.
+Dorothy Hunter (January 28, 1916 – August 17, 2005) was a Canadian first basewoman who played in the All-American Girls Professional Baseball League (AAGPBL) during the 1943 season.
 A member of several halls of fame, Hunter was one of 68 players from Canada to participate in the extinct All-American Girls Professional Baseball League.

 Early life

 Hunter was born in Winnipeg, Manitoba, Canada.
 She grew up in a home where sports were considered of vital importance, as her father was a prominent soccer player and coach.
 She started playing playground games, and played whatever sport the boys were playing, baseball, softball or basketball.
 There were no teams for girls and the boys would let her play with them.